What is justice? Re-imagining penal policy

 The Howard League’s U R Boss young advisors presented in the ‘Participatory youth justice’ panel, detailing the work of their advocacy projects and explaining the importance of a participative approach in the criminal justice system.
 Participation emerged as a key theme throughout the conference.

-The conference also sought to promote the work of early career academics through awarding prizes for the best PhD paper and the best poster.
+The conference sought to promote the work of early career academics through awarding prizes for the best PhD paper and the best poster.